 - Before she got her incredibly versatile force fields, the Invisible Woman (then Invisible Girl) was often subject to this because her only power was Invisibility, so the team was put into situations where stealth was required so her power could come off as being useful.

-- Speaking of the early Fantastic Four comics, while Namor the Submariner from their Rogues Gallery had some useful abilities on land (flight and super strength), he generally needed to spend some time in the water to keep them optimal.
+- While Namor the Submariner from their Rogues Gallery had some useful abilities on land (flight and super strength), he generally needed to spend some time in the water to keep them optimal.
 In one early comic where Doctor Doom teamed up with him to try to eliminate the Fantastic Four, only to betray him along with them (since Doctor Doom wanted no super-powered competition from the Submariner either), Namor was only able to power up enough to pull everyone's fat out of the fire because the Fantastic Four happened to have a big tank of water handy in their building for him.

 - As blogger Chris Sims points out (with a reference to Knight Boat, no less), DC's annual Rudolph the Red-Nosed Reindeer comic ran on this trope.